jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 <img width="1280" height="198" alt="image" src="https://github.com/user-attachments/assets/7467689d-d3c4-46d3-9048-7cd5c7a35c43" />

-18. Reviewing the previously identified decode function for the payloads.
+18. Reviewing the previously identified decrypt function for the payloads.
 Notice `param1` is treated as a pointer to a buffer of bytes, `param2` iiis used as a modulus, means the function keeps wrappoing around inside that buffer.
 19. It means `param1` is a key material buffer, which is indexed repeatedly to generate the keystream `local_1d` that XORs against `param3`.

 <img width="763" height="898" alt="image" src="https://github.com/user-attachments/assets/2115c734-2de7-473a-aebc-7388963aa512" />